 Don’t just get any sunscreen.
 You are trekking to high altitude where the sun intensity is high, so you will need a high SPF (greater than 30).
 You will also be exerting yourself so a sunscreen that is sweat resistant is important.
 Speak to any athlete and they will confirm that the best sweat resistant suncream is P20.
 Make sure to bring sun protection lip cream as well.

 The scenery on Mount Kilimanjaro is extraordinary.
 Bring a decent camera to capture the experience.
-Here are some good digital SLR cameras, or if you want to go super light and capture awesome videos we recommend the GoPro Hero Silver or Black edition.
-Click here to see our review on the GoPro Hero and watch some awesome Kilimanjaro videos.
+Here are some good digital SLR cameras, or if you want to go super light and capture awesome videos we recommend taking a GoPro.
+Click here to see our review on the GoPro and watch some awesome Kilimanjaro videos.

 We recommend taking spare batteries for your headlamp and camera.
 Running out of power on your camera just as you want to take that killer summit picture is not fun.
 A spare SD Card for your camera is also a good idea.
 There are no charging points on the trek so you might want to bring one of these backpack solar chargers which are getting popular on Kili.